szaumoor/ZSTweaks/README.md

 Self-explanatory.
 It's quite a pain when it's something that is supposed to cut a poison's effect short, but it's almost guaranteed to be interrupted for the caster unless you're extremely precise with casting timing (and you're lucky).
 This does not fully prevent interruption, but it makes timing the cast far easier.

+**Component 1538:** Make jewelry and other items meant to be sold more valuable

+This improves the value of all necklaces, rings, and gems that are not magical in nature (no passive or active traits of any sort).
+The component allows increases of 25%, 50%, 75%, 100%, 125%, 150%, 175%, and 200% to these items.

 </details>

 ---